-However, if the minimal Bayesian network of a probability distribution is compressible and is thus not the KMSS, the above conclusions may become invalid.
 If the description of a single CPD is compressible, this can result in unfaithfulness of the causal model.
 Causal inference is still possible, since the true model is an element of the set of minimal Bayesian networks and modularity is plausible.
 If on the other hand the concatenation of the CPDs is compressible, then the CPDs are no longer independent and the mapping of CPDs onto independent mechanisms becomes invalid.
-This can be due to a kind of meta-mechanism which governs other mechanisms, or a mechanism affecting multiple effect variables.
+This can be due to a kind of meta-mechanism governing other mechanisms, or the incorrectness of considering the set of Bayesian networks as model class.